 Overall, if you’re a first-time visitor to Savannah, the Historic District is the ideal place to stay!

 It’s generally well-patrolled by the Savannah Police Department.
-There are very few trouble spots…and those are only bad in the wee hours of the morning when you’ll probably be fast asleep.
+There are very few trouble spots within the Historic District, and even those are only bad in the wee hours of the morning when you’ll probably be fast asleep.

 If you’re worried about safety, my ebook has an entire page of places that are best for first-time visitors to avoid.